sukanya-pai/carpool/readME.md

   - The name of the class should be "<ServiceClass>Test" as part of general convention
   - The name of test methods should be meaningful and define what the purpose of the test case is.
 - Proper variable naming conventions has to be followed in test and the source classes.
+- Appropriate Java Doc and inline comments have to be used on the methods to ensure that code is more readable.
 ## Notes
 - Created controller package and CarPoolController.java for updating the controller file code.
 - Created service package and CarPoolService.java